 IPL-1 Core Isolated Perfused Lung System for Mouse

-The IPL-1 is an isolated organ perfusion system specifically engineered for the fragile mouse lung.
-The basic system can easily be upgraded to add capability modules for virtually any ex vivo pulmonary experiment.
+The IPL-1 is an ex vivo lung perfusion system (EVLP) specifically engineered for the fragile mouse lung.
+The core system can easily be initially configured with various system options of upgraded later are your needs change.

 Due to the fragile nature of the mouse lung, its suspension from the tracheal and vascular cannulae is difficult to accomplish without the rapid occurrence of edema.
 In collaboration with experts in pulmonary physiology, a design was developed which allows for ventilation and perfusion with the lungs remaining in situ at a slight incline in the open thorax.
 This novel approach simplifies cannulation of the pulmonary artery and left atrium of the heart and dramatically reduces edema formation.